ampyoso/ampyoso/README.md

 ### Hi there 👋

 ## 🚀 About Me
-I'm a Software Engineer at Microsoft.
+I'm a Software Engineer I think.

 ## 🛠 Skills